 At the “AAA” level, yes.
 The family and the player have the option of where they would like to go.
 This information needs to be submitted, alongside the Elite Waiver to the Female ADM Committee prior to moving onto your second tryout.

 At the Elite Level, no. The Female ADM Committee works with all of the Member Teams during tryouts to understand if there is a need at a certain position (not enough defense at tryouts, no goaltender) amongst the teams.
 While travel is a consideration in the decision, the Female ADM will offer a second tryout option that would give the player the best opportunity to make a team.
+To be placed for your second tryout, please contact the appropriate Division Director with a completed Notification of Tryout and Elite Waiver from your first tryout.

 When do tryouts begin?